AbidJohar/leetcodewithGit/readme.md

 ✅ Write clean, well-commented code.
 ✅ Use meaningful variable names.
 ✅ Add a short explanation at the top of your solution file.
+✅ Ensure your code is correct before submitting a PR.

 Happy Coding! 🚀